top of page

 Coaching You Up is a collaboration of USA Boxing and the American Society of Consultant Pharmacists (ASCP) Foundation, USA Judo, USA Curling, USA Karate, and USA Fencing.

-The effort will support the offering of vaccination clinics at USA Boxing, USA Judo, USA Curling, USA Karate, and USA Fencing sanctioned events across the country from September 2023 into early 2024.
+The effort supports the offering of vaccination clinics at USA Boxing, USA Judo, USA Curling, USA Karate, and USA Fencing sanctioned events across the country.

-Amateur boxing fans, friends, and families are invited to meet with senior care pharmacists who will answer questions, provide recommendations and administer vaccines at selected local, regional and national sanctioned events.
+Amateur boxing fans, friends, and families are invited to meet with senior care pharmacists who will answer questions, provide recommendations, and administer vaccines at select local, regional, and national sanctioned events.

 All organizations are committed to serving all populations in English and Español and making good health contagious.

 This unique partnership was born out of community understanding, and a recognition of each community’s unique needs.
-The well-being of our athlets, trainers, and the entire community is our top priority!
+The well-being of our athletes, trainers, and the entire community is our top priority!

-Our athlets, coaches, volunteers, and officials live in the same communities as our partners, the senior care pharmacists, and ASCP pharmacies.
+Our athletes, coaches, volunteers, and officials live in the same communities as our partners, the senior care pharmacists, and ASCP pharmacies.

 Our goal is to promote healthy choices at a local level and ensure that each community has access to information and services they can trust.